CBN Introduces e-Valuator, e-Invoice For Import, Export Transactions

 Apart from that, an importer/exporter of goods into Nigeria shall ensure that the purchase/sale contract with a foreign supplier/buyer stipulates compliance with the obligations set out in this Regulation and that the Supplier’s/seller’s invoice must be submitted in electronic format and authenticated by Authorised Dealer Bank (ADB) as part of the documentation for payment.

-It also said; “No importer/exporter may effect payment to the credit of any foreign Supplier unless the electronic invoice has been authenticated by Authorised Dealer Banks presented together with the relevant documents for payment.”
+It also included that “No importer/exporter may effect payment to the credit of any foreign Supplier unless the electronic invoice has been authenticated by Authorised Dealer Banks presented together with the relevant documents for payment.”

 Among other requirements, the guideline require that following satisfactory registration and authentication, CBN appointed service provider will deliver a verification report and digital certificate to the Supplier/buyer, which is valid for one year from the date of issuance, adding that supplier will use the digital certificate for signing any e-invoice to be submitted.